lslezak/vscode-rpm-changes/README.md

 ## Known limitations

-- Can process only UTC, CET and CEST time zone dates, others are ignored and not validated.
+- Can validate dates only in UTC, CET and CEST time zones, all others are ignored and not validated.